dung-huynh/office-unity3D/README.md

 are implemented, if not, done.

 ## Getting Started
+### Original Idea
+The player becomes a security guy who has to work late at night in an office.
+During one night, weird noises and things occur, and you have to discover out what has happened.

 ### Software that you will need to work on this project:

 * [Unity3D](https://store.unity.com) - Game Engine